-- Crop a photograph so that it acquires this aspect, the worst thing is that we will lose quality when enlarging the photo.
+- Crop a photograph to acquire this aspect; the worst thing is that we will lose quality when enlarging the photo.

-In this article I will talk to you about how to take several photographs and how to join them on the computer.
+In this article, I will talk to you about taking several photographs and how to join them on the computer.

-Many compact cameras incorporate a panoramic mode similar to that of mobile phones, which helps us take the photo through a guide on the LCD screen and automatically mounts the images with better or worse results.
-You already know that the automatisms in the cameras is not something that I like very much.
+Many compact cameras incorporate a panoramic mode similar to that of mobile phones, which helps us take the photo through a guide on the LCD screen and automatically mount images with better or worse results.
+You already know that the automatisms in the cameras are not something that I like very much.

 In the case of SLR cameras, some models have an assistant for panoramic shots.
 Look in the manual if your camera has this option.

-Most cameras for beginners do not have this type of help and even if they did, I personally would still use the traditional method of taking several pictures and stitching them together on the computer.
-There are many specific programs for panoramas such as AutoPano or PTGui that give the best results and are intuitive, or failing that, Photoshop (but PhotoMerge does not have a very good reputation) or Lightroom .
+Most cameras for beginners do not have this type of help, and even if they did, I would still use the traditional method of taking several pictures and stitching them together on the computer.
+There are many specific programs for panoramas such as AutoPano or PTGui that give the best results and are intuitive, or failing that, Photoshop (but PhotoMerge does not have an excellent reputation) Lightroom.